-OHSU and Oregon
+OHSU and Oregon together for health

-- providing care to the underserved.
+- Providing care to underserved people.

-- using the education process to extend the reach of health care.
+- Using the education process to extend the reach of health care.

 OHSU extends its three primary missions — teaching, healing and discovery — to the entire 96,000 square miles of Oregon and beyond.

 The 100,000-square-foot Sky Lakes Collaborative Health Center opened in Klamath Falls in January 2020 to expand rural access to primary care and other services.
 The $50 million center is a joint project of OHSU and Sky Lakes Medical Center.

 - The headquarters of the OHSU Campus for Rural Health, a program with sites across Oregon that serve students in medicine, nursing, dentistry and other fields.